The Batch Mixing Process

 Instead of adding the material to be mixed directly into a batch mixing process vessel, the powder phase is added into the liquid phase at some point in the piping.
 Single-pass powder addition can occur in a pipeline between two vessels, in the water supply line leading to a batch tank or at some point in the pipeline that is part of a continuous batch mixing process.
 As an alternative to single-pass addition, the powder can be introduced into a recycle or recirculation loop that includes a tank.

-Our unique inline batch mixing technology maximizes yields and creates high-quality dispersions.
+Our unique high shear inline batch mixing technology maximizes yields and creates high-quality dispersions.
 Adding powder to a process line compared to traditional in-tank mixing means no waiting for floating powders to wet.
 Also, the buildup on tank walls, mixer shaft and baffles is eliminated, which reduces cleaning time, lowers the risk of cross-contamination and reduces powder loss.
 Finally, air entrainment is minimized, so expensive de-aeration equipment is not needed.

 The Quadro Ytron® ZC provides for single-pass inline processing, which significantly reduces batch mixing times.
 It also eliminates the over-processing that negatively affects heat-sensitive or shear-sensitive products.